 Remember that private and public institutions may institute different admissions processes.
 Some schools may choose to use the FAFSA form as part of their application process and others may not.
 The FAFSA form is mainly used to figure out financial aid assistance.
 Students with a social security number, such as DACA students, can submit the FAFSA form.

 The FAFSA form is an online application that determines financial eligibility and student loans using federal funding guidelines.
 The application process can look different for college applicants because eligibility depends on who in the family is undocumented.
 My previous post discusses what to do:

 - If both parents and the student are undocumented

 Who Can Help

 It is never too early to prepare for the college application process.
 Thus, for undocumented families, college planning should begin even earlier.
 The application process can be a lengthy and complicated process that students may need help with.
-Fortunately, there are a number of school officials and organizations that can help.
+Fortunately, several school officials and organizations can help.

-Parents and students should reach out to their ESL teachers and school counselors to figure out college options early.
-Additionally, families shall contact college admission counselors, local immigration, and education agencies to help figure out the college application process.
+Parents and students should contact their ESL teachers and school counselors to figure out college options early.
+Additionally, families shall contact college admission counselors and local immigration and education agencies to help figure out the college application process.